SciRooPlot/SciRooPlot/README.md

 // xml file and then read it into your program via plotManager.LoadInputDataFiles("path/to/inputFilesConfig.XML");

 // now that we know where to look for the data, we can start creating plot(s).
-// the plot will be handed over to the manager after it was created and defined via std::move()
+// the plot will be handed over to the manager after it was created and defined { // -----------------------------------------------------------------------
-// therefore it makes sense to put this part in a scope {}
-// this way you you can re-use the symbol 'plot' for the next plots

-{ // -----------------------------------------------------------------------
   // create the Plot object
   Plot plot("myPlot1", "myPlotGroup"); // plots are classified in user defined groups
-  // optionally you can also define figure categories within the figureGroup plot.SetFigureCategory("QA");
+  // optionally you can also define figure categories (and subcatecories) within the figureGroup plot.SetFigureCategory("QA-Plots/");
    // you always have to specify height and width of the plot: plot.SetDimensions(710, 710);
-  plot.SetTransparent(); // for all other settings see inc/Plot.h
+  plot.SetTransparent(); // for all other settings see the class definition in inc/Plot.h

   // a plot consists of multiple pads, which you can access via the [] operator (counting starts at '1'): plot[1].SetPosition(0., 0., 1., 1.); // specifies a pad that expands over the whole plot